Delusion: Persecutory delusions

 According to the DSM-IV-TR, persecutory delusions are the most common form of delusions in schizophrenia, where the person believes they are "being tormented, followed, sabotaged, tricked, spied on, or ridiculed".
-In the DSM-IV-TR, persecutory delusions are the main feature of the persecutory type of delusional disorder.
-When the focus is to remedy some injustice by legal action, they are sometimes called "querulous paranoia".
+The DSM-IV-TR also identifies persecutory delusions as the main feature of the persecutory type of delusional disorder.
+When the focus is remedying some injustice by legal action, they are sometimes called "querulous paranoia".

 Causes

-Explaining the causes of delusions continues to be challenging and several theories have been developed.
-One is the genetic or biological theory, which states that close relatives of people with delusional disorder are at increased risk of delusional traits.
-Another theory is the dysfunctional cognitive processing, which states that delusions may arise from distorted ways people have of explaining life to themselves.
-A third theory is called motivated or defensive delusions.
-This one states that some of those persons who are predisposed might experience the onset of delusional disorder in those moments when coping with life and maintaining high self-esteem becomes a significant challenge.
-In this case, the person views others as the cause of their personal difficulties in order to preserve a positive self-view.
+While explaining the causes of delusions remains a challenge, researchers have developed several theories.
+The genetic or biological theory holds that close relatives of people with delusional disorder are at increased risk of developing delusional traits.
+Another theory is dysfunctional cognitive processing, according to which delusions arise from distorted ways in which individuals view themselves.
+A third theory is motivated or defensive delusions, according to which individuals who are predisposed to delusional disorder may develop it at times when they are struggling to cope with life and maintaining high self-esteem.
+In this case, the person views others as the cause of their personal difficulties in order to preserve a positive self-concept.

-This condition is more common among people who have poor hearing or sight.
-Also, ongoing stressors have been associated with a higher possibility of developing delusions.
-Examples of such stressors are immigration, low socioeconomic status, and even possibly the accumulation of smaller daily struggles.
+Delusional thinking is more common among people who have poor hearing or sight.
+The probability of developing delusions is also higher where there are ongoing stressors, such as immigration, low socioeconomic status, and possibly the accumulation of smaller daily struggles.

 Specific delusions

-The top two factors mainly concerned in the germination of delusions are disorder of brain functioning and background influences of temperament and personality.
+The two largest factors in the formation of delusions are disorders of brain functioning and background influences of temperament and personality.

-Higher levels of dopamine qualify as a symptom of disorders of brain function.
-That they are needed to sustain certain delusions was examined by a preliminary study on delusional disorder (a psychotic syndrome) instigated to clarify if schizophrenia had a dopamine psychosis.
-There were positive results - delusions of jealousy and persecution had different levels of dopamine metabolite HVA and homovanillyl alcohol (which may have been genetic).
-These can be only regarded as tentative results; the study called for future research with a larger population.

-It is simplistic to say that a certain measure of dopamine will bring about a specific delusion.
-Studies show age and gender to be influential and it is most likely that HVA levels change during the life course of some syndromes.
+Higher levels of dopamine are a sign of disorders of brain functioning.
+A preliminary 2002 study on delusional disorder (a psychotic syndrome) examined the role of elevated dopamine levels in sustaining certain delusions, in order to establish whether schizophrenia was linked to dopamine abnormalities.
+The results confirmed the theory, showing that individuals with delusions of jealousy and persecution had different levels of dopamine metabolite HVA and homovanillyl alcohol; the cause of this may in turn be genetic.
+The authors cautioned that the results were preliminary and called for future research with a larger population.
+Also, factors beyond dopamine impact the development of a specific delusion; studies show age and gender are influential and HVA levels likely change during the life course of some syndromes.

-On the influence of personality, it has been said: "Jaspers considered there is a subtle change in personality due to the illness itself; and this creates the condition for the development of the delusional atmosphere in which the delusional intuition arises."
+On the influence of personality, Andrew Sims wrote: "Jaspers considered there is a subtle change in personality due to the illness itself; and this creates the condition for the development of the delusional atmosphere in which the delusional intuition arises."

 Cultural factors have "a decisive influence in shaping delusions".
-For example, delusions of guilt and punishment are frequent in a Western, Christian country like Austria, but not in Pakistan, where it is more likely persecution.
-Similarly, in a series of case studies, delusions of guilt and punishment were found in Austrian patients with Parkinson's being treated with l-dopa, a dopamine agonist.
+For example, delusions of guilt and punishment are frequent in Austria (a Western, Christian country), but not in Pakistan, where delusions are more often about persecution.
+Similarly, in a series of case studies, delusions of guilt and punishment were found in Austrian patients with Parkinson's disease being treated with l-dopa, a dopamine agonist.